phoenixnap/springmvc-raml-plugin/springmvc-raml-plugin/README.md

 Creates an single interface with Spring MVC annotations for each top level endpoint.
 All you have to do is to provide an implementation for the controller interface

+- com.phoenixnap.oss.ramlapisync.generation.rules.Spring4RestTemplateClientRule
+Creates a single interface as well as a client implementation using the Spring RestTemplate.
+The client assumes that a RestTemplate is available to be autowired.

+Configuration:
+	baseUrlConfigurationPath: The path that will be used to load the property for the server url.
+Default: ${client.url}
+	restTemplateFieldName: The name of the RestTemplate field

 ## Contributing
 [Pull requests][] are welcome; Be a good citizen and create unit tests for any bugs squished or features added